Skip to content

 Founder and Principal Operator

-Alex runs Om Concepts as the only principal.
-Years of consulting, training, building, and implementing on AI, agents, sales, and business operations for clients, now consolidated into one founder-led practice.
+Years of consulting, training, building, and implementing on AI, agents, sales, and business operations for clients, brought together in one founder-led practice.

 Alex Colon, founder of Om Concepts